 Where to Buy Peppermint Oil

 Essential oils are very common and can be found in many places — particularly peppermint as it's a popular one with a great smell.
 Anywhere that sells aromatherapy products should have it in stock, but you may be better off purchasing it online as it's usually much cheaper.
-You'll want to grab a therapeutic grade PEO, like Art Naturals from Amazon.
+You'll want to grab a therapeutic grade PEO, like Majestic Pure from Amazon.

 The kind you buy should be steam-distilled rather than extracted by using an alcohol.